Tips for painting behind wood burners and fireplace surrounds

 First of all, the area needs a thorough clean – this is the messy bit!
 Be sure that all soot and dust are swept and vacuumed and use a stiff wire brush to remove build up from any crevices in brickwork.
-If the area you’re planning to paint is bare or new plastered, smooth out any lumps with a medium sandpaper.
+If the area you’re planning to paint is bare or new plastered, smooth out any lumps with a fine sandpaper.

 Any dry stains can be treated first with Earthborn Isolating Primer – a couple of coats may be required if the staining is heavy.
 This will block the stain from bleeding through to the paintwork – although it’s not advised for use on lime plaster/render as it can inhibit the breathable properties of the lime.
 Then make sure the surfaces are clean, sound, dry and stable.